Geevarghese/Web_Scrapping-Twitterhandle/README.md

 >python test.py

 We can see the twitter handles corresponding to the Name in the excel file will get automatically populated..
-If its not available will alert N/A.
+If its not available will be showing as N/A.